 Net Neutrality Spat Explained

-In recent weeks, top officials from the Federal Communications Commission have held closed-door meetings to negotiate with the country’s biggest communications companies and online service providers on how the Internet should be regulated.
+In the past, top officials from the Federal Communications Commission have held closed-door meetings to negotiate with the country’s biggest communications companies and online service providers on how the Internet should be regulated.
 In a statement last week, the FCC said it had called off those talks, saying the effort “has been productive on several fronts, but has not generated a robust framework to preserve the openness and freedom of the Internet.”

 At stake is the principle of net neutrality — the idea that Internet service providers must treat all traffic equally, and not privilege certain content by giving it more, or less, bandwidth — a principle that the FCC has been more aggressive about implementing under the Obama administration.

 Here’s how Eric Schmidt, Google’s CEO, has explained net neutrality, as reported in the Guardian:

 Google defines net neutrality in the following way: if you have a content category like video we want to make sure that the operator does not favour one video [provider] over another because that would then allow the operator to pick winners in the category,” he said.
 “Imagine a situation where the operator also owned a TV network and discriminated in favour of that TV programming against the other choices.
 That would not be seen as fair.

 Google has historically come out in favor of net neutrality.
 That puts it in opposition with big cable and Internet companies like Verizon and AT&T, which would wield a great deal of power — and could stand to gain payments from content providers who want their content delivered more quickly than competitors’ — if the government’s efforts to regulate and protect net neutrality are weakened.